Nissan CVT Transmission Pan Bolt Torque: Proper Torque Spec

 Careful of overtightening

-- CVT transmission pans are aluminum and prone to cracking if pan bolts are grossly over-torqued, therefore, it is vital to stick to specs.
+• CVT transmission pans are of aluminum which is relatively soft and prone to cracking or deformation if the bolts are beyond the specifications.

 Evenly torque in sequence